classgraph/classgraph/README.md

 [Note that if you have a custom classloader in your runtime that is not covered by one of the above cases, you can add your own [ClassLoaderHandler](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/scanner/classloaderhandler), which will be loaded from your own project's jarfile by FastClasspathScanner using the Java [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) framework, via an entry in [META-INF/services](https://github.com/lukehutch/fast-classpath-scanner/blob/master/src/main/resources/META-INF/services/io.github.lukehutch.fastclasspathscanner.scanner.classloaderhandler.ClassLoaderHandler).]

+Scanning is supported on Linux and Windows.
+(Mac OS X should work, please test and let me know.)

 # API

 Most of the methods in the API return `this` (of type `FastClasspathScanner`), so that you can use the [method chaining](http://en.wikipedia.org/wiki/Method_chaining) calling style, as shown in the example above.